mmusu3/SE-TS-Bridge/README.md

 To enable the plugin go to TeamSpeak Options->Addons->Plugins and ensure TS-SE Plugin is enabled there.
 To enable positional audio support go to TeamSpeak Options->Playback and ensure the `Always set clients 3D positions when available` checkbox is ticked.

-When updating either plugin the respective application will need to be closed and restarted.
+When updating either plugin, first close the respective application before re-copying the plugin files.

 ## Usage
 Space Engineers and TeamSpeak users are matched by name.
 As such, for proper operation clients must have the same name in TS and Steam.
-Users can change their TeamSpeak name to match their Steam name without rejoining.
+Users can change their TeamSpeak name to match their Steam name without rejoining the TeamSpeak server.